-- 9.2.1 In respect of each named award for which the Board of Examiners is responsible, the following have membership rights:

-- a) University Academic Contact;

-- b) Award External Examiner(s);

-- c) Partner Academic Contact;

-- d) Course Leader;

-- e) Facilitators to all students under consideration;

-- f) All members of partner institution staff and University of Portsmouth staff responsible for the teaching and/or assessment of modules contributing to the award;

-- g) Head(s) of Department or School;

-- h) Associate Deans of Faculty;

-- i) Academic Registrar, or her or his appointed representative. - 9.2.2 The Chair shall be appointed on the authority of the Head of Department and shall be accountable to Academic Council for ensuring that the Board of Examiners fulfils its responsibilities in accordance with these regulations. - 9.2.3 No student may be a member of a Board of Examiners, save that a member of staff or approved Award External Examiner who is coincidentally registered as a student on another course of the University or elsewhere shall not be disqualified from discharging normal examining commitments. - 9.2.4 The Board of Examiners shall have the following quorum: - a) University Academic Contact (Chair) or, exceptionally, an appointed nominee; - b) Award External Examiner(s); - c) Partner Academic Contact or an appointed nominee; - d) Course Leader or an appointed nominee; - e) Facilitators or appointed nominees. - 9.2.5 The role of the External Examiner and the associated rights and responsibilities are described in the External Examiners Regulations and Procedures. - 9.2.6 If, exceptionally, the Award External Examiner is unable to attend the meeting of the Board of Examiners, and none of the Subject Examiners for modules contributing to one or more of the awards is able to attend, then the Award External Examiner shall: - a) as far as possible, make their views known to the Board of Examiners before it meets; - b) after the Board of Examiners has met, write to the Chair of the Board of Examiners stating the reason for absence, the extent of his or her involvement with the courses during the year in question and signifying satisfaction with the processes of assessment.
+- 9.2.1 In respect of each named award for which the Board of Examiners is responsible, the following have membership rights: - a) University Contact; - b) Award External Examiner(s); - c) Partner Institution Academic Contact; - d) Course Leader; - e) Facilitators to all students under consideration; - f) All members of partner institution staff and University of Portsmouth staff responsible for the teaching and/or assessment of modules contributing to the award; - g) Head(s) of Department or School; - h) Associate Deans of Faculty; - i) Academic Registrar, or her or his appointed representative. - 9.2.2 The Chair shall be appointed on the authority of the Head of Department and shall be accountable to Academic Council for ensuring that the Board of Examiners fulfils its responsibilities in accordance with these regulations. - 9.2.3 No student of the University may be a member of the Module Assessment Board, unless a member of staff is also a student and has examining commitments. - 9.2.4 The Board of Examiners shall have the following quorum: - a) University Contact (Chair) or, exceptionally, an appointed nominee; - b) Award External Examiner(s);

+- c) Partner Institution Academic Contact or an appointed nominee; - d) Course Leader or an appointed nominee; - e) Facilitators or appointed nominees. - 9.2.5 The role of the External Examiner and the associated rights and responsibilities are described in the document External Examiners: Regulations and Procedures. - 9.2.6 If, exceptionally, the Award External Examiner is unable to attend the meeting of the Board of Examiners, and none of the Subject Examiners for modules contributing to one or more of the awards is able to attend, then the Award External Examiner shall: - a) as far as possible, make their views known to the Board of Examiners before it meets; - b) after the Board of Examiners has met, write to the Chair of the Board of Examiners stating the reason for absence, the extent of his or her involvement with the courses during the year in question and signifying satisfaction with the processes of assessment.
 The letter shall not be considered to signify agreement with every decision of the Board of Examiners.